jiafulow/zedboard-guide/test/skiroc2-slow-control.md

 ## Introduction

-This page documents the software that access SKIROC2 slow control (SC) register.
+This page documents the software used to access the SKIROC2 slow control (SC) register.
-In the context of PetaLinux, the 'server' is the Linux OS itself; and functions that read/write registers are built as different programs.
+In the context of PetaLinux, the 'server' is the Linux OS itself; and the functions that read/write registers are built as different executable programs.
 The software currently consists of these programs:

 - `sk2_sc_peek`
   - Read the value of a given register.